kawansoft/aceql-http-client-python/README.md

 ## Python Versions & DB-API 2.0

-The module supports Python 3.4–3.8.
+The module supports Python 3.6–3.8.

-*As of January 2020, Python 2 is no longer officially supported.*

 The module provides a SQL interface compliant with the DB-API 2.0 specification described by [**PEP 249**](https://www.python.org/dev/peps/pep-0249).